lauriemerrell/chicago-news-quiz-2024/README.md

 # README

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and it [deploys automatically to GitHub pages](https://create-react-app.dev/docs/deployment/#github-pages).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and it [deploys to GitHub pages when `npm run deploy` is run](https://create-react-app.dev/docs/deployment/#github-pages).

 I referenced [SafdarJamal's quiz-app](https://github.com/SafdarJamal/quiz-app) and [this Codevertiser article](https://www.codevertiser.com/quiz-app-using-reactjs/) for examples of quizzes in React.